-Our school is located in the northwest community of Tuscany serving all children attending Kindergarten through grade four.
-Tuscany School is also a dual track school with an Early French Immersion Program in Kindergarten through to grade 4 that serves the communities of Tuscany, Rocky Ridge and Royal Oak.
-Tuscany School also hosts an Enhanced Educational Support Program for students grade 1 through 6.
-Students in the community program from Tuscany attend Twelve Mile Coulee Middle School for Grades 5 - 9 and Bowness High School for Grades 10 - 12.
+Our school is located in the northwest community of Tuscany serving children attending Kindergarten in our English program until Grade 4.
+Tuscany School is also a dual track school with an Early French Immersion Program in Kindergarten through to Grade 5 that serves the communities of Tuscany, Rocky Ridge and Royal Oak.
+Tuscany School also hosts an Enhanced Educational Support Program for students Grade 1 through 6.
+Students in the English program from Tuscany attend Twelve Mile Coulee Middle School for Grades 5 - 9 and Bowness High School for Grades 10 - 12.
 Students in the Early French Immersion Program attend F.E.
-Osborne School for grade 6 - 9.
+Osborne School for Grade 6 - 9.

 In order to promote personalized learning and support individual student needs, instruction is organized through a single grade, team-teaching approach to learning in kindergarten and grade one through four.
 We adopted the Circle of Courage Philosophy to support the positive development of community and school culture; Belonging, Independence, Mastery and Generosity are the four tenets of the Circle of Courage that serve to enhance our sense of community and to facilitate cross grade academic and social activities and opportunities.